jllanfranchi/i3cols/README.md

 ## See Also

-The **i3cols** project was developed independently but with of the [Awkward Array project](https://github.com/scikit-hep/awkward-1.0).
+The **i3cols** project was developed independently of but with the [Awkward Array project](https://github.com/scikit-hep/awkward-1.0) in mind.
 It is an eventual goal that the extraction of arrays and other IceCube-specific things from this project can remain, while the backend storage and manipulation of arrays can be done using that project.